Rainmakerprotocol/SM_App/.github/dart-instructions.md

 ---

-## 10. How to Use This with GitHub Copilot
+## 10. How to Use This with GitHub antigravity

-When prompting Copilot in a Dart/Flutter repo:
+When prompting antigravity in a Dart/Flutter repo:

 - Remind it to follow **Effective Dart** and these best practices.
 - Ask it to: